vladiseki/Housing_Prices_P2_Project/README.md

 For this project, we use a multiple linear regression model to analyze house sales in King County, a large county located in the State of Washington.

 ## Business Problem
 How can we help identify price dislocation in Washington King County based on certain housing features.
 To examine pricing in the area we are analyzing recent sales data (2021 - 2022).
+Consultation services for Seattle Real Estate Investment Holdings, to identify investment grade houses and areas based on housing features effect on price.

 ## Data
 This project uses the King County House Sales dataset, which can be found in kc_house_data.csv in the data folder of this project's GitHub repository.
 The description of the column names can be found in column_names.md in the same folder.